GRADE — Granular Rating for AI Datacenter Efficiency

 What GRADE does not do

 Section titled “What GRADE does not do”GRADE does not soften findings.
-If ACE scores 0.257, the report says 0.257 and describes what that means in operational terms.
-PTL’s value is the specificity of the measurement.
-An independent certification that rounds up or adds qualitative adjustments for difficult circumstances is not a certification.
+If ACE scores 0.339, the report says 0.339 and describes what that means in operational terms.
+PTL’s value is the specificity of the measurement, not qualitative adjustments that obscure how the number was produced.

 CLI usage